fakeabid/movie-search-app-v2/README.md

-# 🎬 React Movie App
+# 🎬 Movie Archive V2

 A modern movie search application built with React and Tailwind CSS.
 The app allows users to search for movies, browse paginated results, manage a persistent watchlist, and view movie details in an interactive modal.